-Victims of Identity Theft: When the IRS determines a tax filer has been or likely was a victim of identity theft, it will not allow him/her to use the IRS DRT process or get a tax return transcript until the matter has been resolved, which can take up to a year for complex cases.
-For a tax filer who is a victim of identity theft, the College will accept for verification a Tax Return Data Based View (TRDBV) transcript along with a signed and dated statement from the tax filers that they are victims of IRS tax-related identity theft and that the IRS has been made award of this.
+Victims of Identity Theft: When the IRS determines a tax filer has been or likely was a victim of identity theft, there may be a delay in requesting get a tax return transcript until the matter has been resolved, which can take up to a year for complex cases.
+For a tax filer who is a victim of identity theft, the Mandl will accept for verification a Tax Return Data Based View (TRDBV) transcript along with a signed and dated statement from the tax filers that they are victims of IRS tax-related identity theft, and that the IRS has been made aware of this.
 The tax filer should also provide the College with a copy of IRS Form 14039, Identity Theft Affidavit, if he/she submitted that form to the IRS.